HiIAmShashank/portfolio/content/blog/oneportal-case-study.md

 ...we created a platform that dramatically improves both user experience and developer productivity.

-With OnePortal, our organization finally has a cohesive, modern portal that unites dozens of apps under a single experience—all without the limitations and complexity of SharePoint.
+With OnePortal, our organization finally has a cohesive, modern portal that unites dozens of apps under a single experience-all without the limitations and complexity of SharePoint.

 ---